screamingjungle/Portfolio-FSWD-Project-MultiUserBlog/readme.txt

 2. [Install Google App Engine SDK](https://cloud.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python).
 3. Open GoogleAppEngineLauncher.
 4. [Sign Up for a Google App Engine Account](https://appengine.google.com/).
-5. Create a new project in [Google’s Developer Console](https://console.cloud.google.com/) using a unique name.
+5. Create a new project in [Googleï¿½s Developer Console](https://console.cloud.google.com/) using a unique name.
 6. Create a new project from the file menu and choose this project's folder.
 7. Deploy this project by pressing deploy in GoogleAppEngineLauncher.